wip-abramson/aries-jupyter-playground/README.md

-# Aries ACA-Py Jupyter Playground: Hyperledger Global Forum Demo
+# Aries ACA-Py Jupyter Playground: IIW Demo

 ## A Jupyter Notebook Based Playground for Education and Experimentation with Hyperledger Aries